numpy/numpy/doc/source/reference/c-api.array.rst

     Notice that the above 3 flags are defined so that a new, well- behaved array has these flags defined as true.

-.. c:var:: NPY_ARRAY_UPDATEIFCOPY
+.. c:var:: NPY_ARRAY_WRITEBACKIFCOPY

-    The data area represents a (well-behaved) copy whose information should be transferred back to the original when this array is deleted.
+    The data area represents a (well-behaved) copy whose information should be transferred back to the original when :c:func:`PyArray_ResolveWritebackIfCopy` is called.
+For backwards
+    compatibility, that function is called at ``dealloc`` but relying on that behavior is deprecated and not supported in PyPy.

     This is a special flag that is set if this array represents a copy made because a user required certain flags in :c:func:`PyArray_FromAny` and a copy had to be made of some other array (and the user asked for this flag to be set in such a situation).
-The base attribute then points to the "misbehaved" array (which is set read_only).
-When the array with this flag set is deallocated, it will copy its contents back to the "misbehaved" array (casting if necessary) and will reset the "misbehaved" array to :c:data:`NPY_ARRAY_WRITEABLE`.
+The base attribute then points to the "misbehaved" array (which is set read_only). :c:func`PyArray_ResolveWritebackIfCopy`
+    will copy its contents back to the "misbehaved" array (casting if necessary) and will reset the "misbehaved" array to :c:data:`NPY_ARRAY_WRITEABLE`.
 If the "misbehaved" array was not :c:data:`NPY_ARRAY_WRITEABLE` to begin with then :c:func:`PyArray_FromAny`
-    would have returned an error because :c:data:`NPY_ARRAY_UPDATEIFCOPY` would not have been possible.
+    would have returned an error because :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` would not have been possible.

+.. c:var:: NPY_ARRAY_UPDATEIFCOPY

+    A deprecated version of :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` which
+    depends upon ``dealloc`` to trigger the writeback.

 :c:func:`PyArray_UpdateFlags` (obj, flags) will update the ``obj->flags`` for ``flags`` which can be any of :c:data:`NPY_ARRAY_C_CONTIGUOUS`,